-3.7 HOME/LTC EXAMINATIONS
+3.7 HOME/LTCF EXAMINATIONS

-Similarly to Visit 5, Visit 6 will offer the possibility of scheduling home or LTC visits for those cohort members unable or unwilling to participate in the clinic exam.
+As previous cohort examinations, Visit 7 will offer the possibility of scheduling home or LTCF visits for cohort members unable or unwilling to participate in the clinic exam.
 Overall, each field center should aim to have as many participants in the clinic exam as possible since the amount and quality of information will be higher during the clinic exam, and the associated costs are lower.
-However, we expect that approximately 15% of the exams will be home/LTC visits and the field centers should plan accordingly.
+However, an examination conducted at home or at an LTCF is much preferable to no examination at all.